We are here to serve you

 Many volunteers appear on our campus throughout the day to assist in a variety of ways.

-Our choir, which performs at our 10:30 am worship service, is looking for a new volunteer to lead us.
-Until then we will have special music by Erik and occasional volunteer vocalists.
+Our choir, which performs at our 10:30 am worship service, is now being led by Kristi.
+We are very glad to have you.
 We are always looking for individuals who would like to share the gift of song during worship.

 Maybe you want to be a part of worship, but are a little shy.
 Our puppet ministry is the place for you.
 Anthony, our puppet master, will introduce you to the world of puppets.
 This merry band of puppeteers only perform on the 5th Sunday of months that are applicable.